hugeblank/Shatter/README.md

   - _none_

 ## Events
-  `glass_handler`: fired when the glass handler is loaded
+  `shatter_handler`: fired when the shatter handler is loaded

-  `glass_redirect`: fired when the glass terminal object is requested in `getTerm`
+  `shatter_redirect`: fired when the shatter terminal object is requested in `getTerm`

-## Mouse
-Shatter has a mouse directly built into the terminal software, for convenience sake.
-It is enabled by default.
-In the event that you would like to disable the mouse, simply toggle the boolean value "[enabled](https://github.com/hugeblank/Shatter/blob/2e95bc88a4b3095fdf6aff2f5f87484cf07245a2/shatter.lua#L3)"
-### Additional Requirements
-In order for the mouse to have proper functionality an Entity Sensor and an Introspection Module are required.
-### Controls
-Controlling the mouse is almost second nature. move your character's head up, down, left, and right to control cursor movement.
-Don't worry about going too far too the left or right, the mouse conveniently wraps around the edge of the screen so you have 360 degress of control.
-To click press shift, and to drag hold shift and move head.

 # Getting Started
 Let's set up all elements of shatter!

-## Terminal & Mouse
-Obviouslsy you're here for this part so I'll make it as brief as possible.
+Obviously you're here for this part so I'll make it as brief as possible.

 1. run `wget https://raw.githubusercontent.com/hugeblank/Shatter/master/shatter.lua` on your neural interface that has overlay glasses.
-2. If you do not want the mouse, disable it on line 3
+2. Find an unbound wireless keyboard, this functions as both a keyboard & mouse, keep that in mind.

 # Putting it all Together
 Here's an example of how you could put your startup file together:
 ```
 os.loadAPI("shatter.lua") -- Load the shatter API
-parallel.waitForAll(shatter.csrhandler,
+parallel.waitForAll(shatter.handler,
 function()
-  os.pullEvent("glass_handler") -- wait for the handler to load
+  os.pullEvent("shatter_handler") -- wait for the handler to load
-  _G.glass = shatter.getTerm() -- get the terminal object, and put it in the global scope (for alpha setting in the shell)
+  _G.glasses = shatter.getTerm() -- get the terminal object, and put it in the global scope (for alpha setting in the shell)
-  term.redirect(glass) -- redirect to overlay
+  term.redirect(glasses) -- redirect to overlay
   glass.setAlpha(colors.black, .4) -- set the alpha value of the black color to .4, for visibility.
   term.clear() -- apply the alpha value change
   shell.run("shell") -- run the shell